nponsard/ariel-os/book/src/build-system.md

 ### Restricting an application to specific MCUs/boards

-Finally, an application may be restricted to specific MCUs, MCU families, or boards by explicitly specifying [laze contexts](#laze-contexts) the application is allowed to be compiled for:
+Finally, an application may be restricted to specific MCUs, MCU families, or laze builders by explicitly specifying [laze contexts](#laze-contexts) the application is allowed to be compiled for:

 ```yaml
 apps: